Video Game / Real Lives

 - Video Game Caring Potential: It's surprising how much you can feel it when your virtual "favorite" sibling dies.

-- Video Game Cruelty Potential: Not a lot of this, but it's there.
+- Video Game Cruelty Potential: A surprisingly decent amount for an edutainment game.
+Go ahead, deny your children the ability to go to school despite being rich.
 Go ahead, divorce your spouse and make him/her take all 6 of your kids.
 Go ahead, ruin that guy's life so you can get a few extra (insert currency here).
 Go ahead, leave the dying guy out on the street to rot.